 So this is the rather long answer as to how a large, even mass-marketing oriented group can succeed in incubating or acquiring niche brands – without crushing them but rather (gently at first) scaling them.

-For an example of what we mean by ‘crashing after an initial sugar high’ above, read this WSJ article by Emily Nelson on the post-P&G acquisition issues at IAMS (maker of Eukanuba).
+For an example of what we mean by ‘crashing after an initial sugar high’, read this WSJ article by Emily Nelson on the post-P&G acquisition issues at IAMS (maker of Eukanuba).

-Here is our full case studies of Nespresso practicing in-group Ueber-Brand incubation.
+Here is our full case studie of Nespresso practicing in-group Ueber-Brand incubation.